 Growing up in the North of England has deeply influenced my art practice, shaping the core of my research.
 My surroundings have always informed my creative journey, an evolving relationship with the object, nature, and womanhood.

-I turned to foraging, a practice I did for health and relaxation, these natural materials have become central in my art practice, allowing me to connect more profoundly with the environment.
+I turned to foraging, a practice I did for health and relaxation.
+These natural materials become central to my practice, connecting me more profoundly with the environment.
+Gathering plants and organic materials from the land to create ephemeral works, using edible and medicinal plants in a performative, ritualistic, and creative way, aligning my practice with an eco-conscious philosophy.

-How the ephemeral can feed and heal our minds and bodies while helping our progress to sustainability within the arts.
+Today, my art practice is centred on the fluidity of humanity within our landscape and exploring our lost connections with nature.
+How the ephemeral can heal our minds and bodies while helping our progress to sustainability within the arts.

 My work now sits at the intersection of art and nature, embracing the ephemeral and celebrating the sustainable.
 Through this journey, I’ve found a deeper respect for the natural world and a renewed sense of freedom in my creative process, and I look forward to continuing this evolving exploration.